UWPCE-PythonCert/PythonCertDevel/_sources/exercises/kata_fourteen.rst.txt

 So you've got a list of words, and you need to build up a dict like one of the above.

-It time to create a python file and start writting some code!
+It's time to create a python file and start writting some code!

 .. code-block:: python